 When a senior suffers a fall on wood, tile, or concrete floor, they are more likely to be injured.
 There are approximately 300,000 hip fractures treated in our hospitals annually.
 95% of those injuries are caused by falls suffered by a senior citizen.
 One out of every five falls results in a traumatic head injury.
 As you can see, the cost of a fall, especially if the victim is a senior citizen with weak bones, is very costly.
 The financial burden is often absorbed by the social services programs.

-Of course, we know one of the benefits of carpet is that it cushions the floor making it softer if there is a minor fall, but beware that most of the falls that take place in the home happen because carpets have been allowed to age, edges fray, and curled edges.
-Rugs that are not secured are equally as dangerous.
+Of course, we know one of the benefits of carpet is that it cushions the floor making it softer if there is a minor fall, but beware that most of the falls that take place in the home happen because carpets have been allowed to age, edges fray, and edges get curled up.
+Experts at Tapis Montreal say that rugs that are not secured and properly upkept are equally as dangerous.

 You can have the beauty, comfort, and safety of carpeting, but you must assume the responsibility of having a quality carpet that is in good repair.
 Rugs must be firmly secured and should not be used in areas where seniors with mobility problems must walk.
 Consider using wall-to-wall broadloom carpets so that there will be no edges for your loved ones to trip on.